Dalat City - Flowers, Food and Crazy Mazes

 The “Flower” building.

-Made of glass, these large buildings are sculpted into the shape of a massive flower and an artichoke bud (artichokes being a Da Lat speciality).
-The square and buildings are used for exhibitions, public performances and pop up vendors.
-When we passed on our wanderings there were only a few vendors out and some extremely cute but hot looking Huskies who you could pay to take photos with.... honestly even in the cooler climbs of Da Lat we cannot think of a less appropriate dog than a Husky for Vietnam.
+When we passed on our wanderings around the lake, there were only a few vendors out.
+There were some extremely cute, but hot looking, Huskies who you could pay to take photos with.... honestly even in the cooler climbs of Da Lat we cannot think of a less appropriate dog than a Husky for Vietnam.

-Hot dogs left behind we wandered on around the lake passing parks, memorials, shops and golf courses.
+Hot dogs left behind, we wandered on around the lake passing parks, memorials, shops and golf courses.
 It is a great way to stretch your legs and get out around the city.
 We ended up doing the full loop twice in our time in Da Lat, once when we first arrived as we wanted to have a look around and then a second time to visit the Railway Station, Flower Garden and....

 Da Lat Lake Swan Boats

-I gave in ok, I gave in.
-Ellie gave me the puppy eyes and wanted to have a float around on the lake.
+I gave in ok, I gave in… Ellie gave me the puppy eyes and wanted to have a float around on the lake.
 Before I knew it I had been relegated to being a motor whilst Ellie literally swanned about on the lake.

 A long row of brightly decorated swan boats line the shore of Da Lat Lake.